osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 -----------------------------

 1. The cache identifies itself to the federation via public key authentication;
-before starting the cache for the first time, it is recommended to generate a keypair.
+before starting the cache for the first time, it is generate a keypair.

-    :::command
+    :::console
     root@host$ cd /etc/pelican
     root@host$ pelican generate keygen